junxit/us-congress-code/title-42/chapter-6a/sec-287d.md

   - **(9)** prepare the report required in section 287d–2 of this title.
 - **(c)** *Coordinating Committee*
   - **(1)** In carrying out subsection (b), the Director of the Office shall establish a committee to be known as the Coordinating Committee on Research on Women’s Health (in this subsection referred to as the “Coordinating Committee”).
-  - **(2)** The Coordinating Committee shall be composed of the Directors of the national research institutes (or the designees of the Directors).
+  - **(2)** The Coordinating Committee shall be composed of the Directors of the national research institutes (or the senior-level staff designees of the Directors).
   - **(3)** The Director of the Office shall serve as the chair of the Coordinating Committee.
   - **(4)** With respect to research on women’s health, the Coordinating Committee shall assist the Director of the Office in—
     - **(A)** identifying the need for such research, and making an estimate each fiscal year of the funds needed to adequately support the research;